dxo1a/dxo1a/README.md

 I'm Igor, a passionate Back-End Developer specializing in **Golang** and **.NET**.
 I enjoy building robust and efficient server-side applications, designing scalable APIs, and solving complex problems.

-Back-end development is my craft, and I'm constantly learning new technologies and patterns to refine my skills and deliver high-quality solutions.
+I'm constantly learning new technologies and patterns to refine my skills and deliver high-quality solutions.

 Feel free to explore my repositories and reach out if you'd like to collaborate!